-The University requires that the model used at www.leeds.ac.uk/privacy is used as a template privacy and cookie notice.
+The University requires that notices are based on the Privacy and cookies notice template.
 All of these sections are required, but you may also need to add specific sections of your own.
 You will need to check for any additional cookies in use on your site and include them in the notice.
 If the operator of a website asks for any material variation to this model, you will need to obtain permission by emailing the IT Servicedesk

 This notice is intended to be as simple and easy to implement as possible.
-Contact the University Webmaster with any questions or queries.
+Contact IT Servicedesk with any questions or queries.

 Obtaining consent for cookies